ramellar/TagObjectsOptimization/README.md

 After having produced the input object `hadd` all the files.

+Jobs on ZeroBias are submitted using `submitOnTier3_reEmulL1_zeroBias.py` which in turn launches `reEmulL1_ZeroBias.py` Before launching this you need to fix
+* the `isMC` flag
+* the input folder and file list
+The datasets that have to be used are among the ones listed here: https://twiki.cern.ch/twiki/bin/viewauth/CMS/TriggerStudiesChangesInDataTaking2018

+After having produced the input object `hadd` all the files.

 ### Merging, matching, and compression
 Enter `MergeTrees` and run `make clean ; make`.